The technical documentation in a research and development (R&D) tax credit claim should provide a compelling demonstration of the following:

 Writing an R&D technical narrative

-The R&D technical documentation describes how a company’s activities and projects have been assessed to determine if they qualify for the R&D tax credit incentives.
+The required R&D technical documentation describes how a company’s activities and projects have been assessed to determine if they qualify for the R&D tax credit incentives.
 There may be commercial aspects of a project which cannot be included; these should be isolated.
 In this way, the R&D tax credit documentation should be able to detail how your associated costs have been treated.

-You should also include case studies that explain some example R&D projects in detail.
+The R&D technical documentation requires case studies that explain some example R&D projects in detail.
 These demonstrate to HMRC that the guidelines for R&D tax credits are being properly applied and have been understood.

 The case studies need to include R&D examples with sufficient detail for an HMRC inspector to understand how the projects you have undertaken have been assessed, and how they align with the R&D guidelines.
 As far as possible, you should explain your projects in layman’s terms.
 However, be careful to explain the technological complexities you faced in enough detail to support your R&D tax credit claim.